mantidproject/mantid/docs/source/release/v6.1.0/mantidworkbench.rst

 - Added an algorithm ProfileChiSquared1D to profile chi squared after a fit.
 This can be used to find better estimates of parameter errors.
 - Instrument view: when in tube selection mode, the sum of pixel counts is now output to the selection pane.
 - Added memory widget to display total memory usage.
+This means that your widget layout will be reset when starting workbench v6.1.0 for the first time.
+Previously saved layouts accessible from ``View > User Layouts`` may need to be saved again to include the memory bar widget.

 Bugfixes